+\paragraph{Static labels and narrow disease scope.} The DWB and WEAR-ME analyses rely on fixed or cross-sectional endpoints, while GLOBEM provides repeated survey measurements but with sparse sensing and coarse PHQ-4 labels.
+The mental-health analyses rely on self-report symptom scales, whereas the metabolic analysis is anchored to fasting laboratory measures.
+Cohort demographics further limit generalizability: participants skew White, female, and young to middle-aged in DWB and WEAR-ME, and GLOBEM is an undergraduate cohort (DWB: 84.9\% White, 70.0\% female; GLOBEM: 57.4\% Asian, undergraduate only; WEAR-ME: 77.7\% White/Caucasian in the source study).
+Prospective studies with repeated clinical labels, ecological momentary assessment, broader disease coverage, and more representative recruitment will be required before these candidates can be assessed for clinical utility across populations.

-\paragraph{Associative framing and causal inference.} CoDaS surfaces statistically robust associations and generates post-hoc mechanistic hypotheses grounded in retrieved literature, but does not establish causation.
-Unmeasured confounders, including medication use, socioeconomic circumstances, and circadian phenotype, cannot be excluded by the subgroup robustness analyses alone, and the short monitoring windows preclude longitudinal causal discovery methods.
-None of the reported biomarkers have been prospectively validated against incident disease outcomes.
-Incorporating structural causal models, or quasi-experimental designs into the validation gauntlet is a necessary step toward the evidentiary standards required for clinical decision support.
+\paragraph{Associative framing and causal inference.} CoDaS surfaces statistically robust associations and generates post-hoc mechanistic hypotheses grounded in retrieved literature, but does not establish causality.
+Statistical significance and robustness across subgroups or independent cohorts are insufficient to distinguish causal biomarkers from correlated proxies especially because only measured confounders could be adjusted for.
+Furthermore, the short retrospective monitoring windows are not sufficient for causal discovery of biomarkers.
+Consequently, candidate biomarkers identified by CoDaS should be regarded as hypothesis-generating until supported by physiological evidence, prospective validation, and rigorous causal inference frameworks.
+Moving forward, these capabilities could be further integrated into the adversarial validation process to systematically identify potential confounding factors, spurious correlations, and limitations in study design.
+In addition, incorporating target-trial emulation, structural causal models, or quasi-experimental designs into the validation gauntlet is a necessary step toward the evidentiary standards required for clinical decision support.